datttrian/leetcode/src/two-sum/README.md

 class Solution:
     def twoSum(self, nums: List[int], target: int) -> List[int]:
-        """
-        Find two indices in an integer array whose values sum up to a given target number.

-        The function iterates through the list of numbers, using a dictionary to store the numbers and their corresponding indices.
-For each number, it checks whether there is a complement in the table (i.e., a number which added to the current number equals the target).
-If such a complement is found, the function returns a list containing the indices of the two numbers.
-If no two numbers add up to the target, the function returns an empty list.

-        Parameters:
-        - nums (List[int]): List of integers to search within.
-        - target (int): The target sum to find.

-        Returns:
-        - List[int]: A list containing the indices of the two numbers that add up to the target.

-        Raises:
-        - This function assumes that there is exactly one solution, and it does not handle the case where no solution exists.

-        Complexity:
-        - Time: O(n), where n is the number of elements in `nums`.
-The function iterates through the list only once.
-        - Space: O(n), for the dictionary used to store the number indices.
-        """
         # Create a dictionary to store the numbers and their indices
         num_dict: Dict[int, int] = {}